MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P12-Adding-Effects/content.md

 # Summary

 Well done!
-You learnt to:
+You learned to:

 - Create your own custom particle effects and make them play when certain events in your game occur
 - Play SFX
->>>>>>> MakeSchool-Tutorials/master:P12-Adding-Effects/content.md

-# Summary

-Well done!
 Now you know how to create particle effects and make them play when certain events in your game occur.

 In the next chapter you will be adding animated penguins to the sidelines.